bnoordhuis/node-heapdump/README.md

 On UNIX systems, the rule of thumb for creating a heap snapshot is that it requires memory twice the size of the heap at the time of the snapshot.

+Compare the size of the snapshot vs. `process.memoryUsage().heapTotal` at the time of the snapshot to get a hint of a truncated snapshot.
+They should be roughly the same.
+A slightly smaller snapshot is normal, but a snapshot e.g. half the size is not.

 If you end up with empty or truncated snapshot files, check the output of `dmesg`; you may have had a run-in with the system's OOM killer or a resource limit enforcing policy, like `ulimit -u` (max user processes) or `ulimit -v`